We are a small but mighty collection of thinkers, dreamers, and lived-experience people who strive to see a more just and inclusive world.

 Meet the team

-Dr. Beth Wiese, PhD
+Dr. Beth Wiese

 Co-founder, Chief Creative Officer